This is long post about a major health crisis I experienced. I feel compelled to write about it for two reasons.

 Now I know that sepsis is internal poisoning or toxicity, and it is very serious.
 Just to give you an idea of how serious my situation was I will say it the way my doctor explained it to me.
 He said a sepsis level of 15-16 is concerning.
 20 is alarming.
 And 50 is lethal.
 People with a sepsis level over 50 rarely live.
 When they tested my blood in the emergency room my sepsis level was almost 70.
 One week after surgery it was still 38.

-Let me just say that when you’re that septic for that long (topped with being on massive drugs) it messes with your brain and cognitive function etc. For months my brain jumped around and I stuttered and couldn’t pull up words in my mind, or track words in a sentence on a page, or control my hands well enough to hold onto things, or write.
+When you’re that septic for that long coupled with being on massive drugs it messes with your brain and cognitive function etc. so for months my brain jumped around and I stuttered and couldn’t pull up words in my mind, or track words in a sentence on a page, or control my hands well enough to hold onto things, or write.
+That alone was a major frustration.

-It hurt like crazy every time I had to move and nurses were constantly coming in my room and making me get out of bed, and propping me up in wheelchairs and wheeling me down halls (every jolt hurt like crazy!!), and making me lay on uncomfortable tables so they could do more scans and tests and reinsert painful drains into me, and poke me with needles and such.
+I couldn’t more with help and it hurt like crazy every time I did.
+Still, even though I could only manage short distances while leaning heavily onto a walker, I had to get up and take two or three walks every day.
+Nurses were constantly coming in my room and making me get out of bed so they could prop me up in wheelchairs and wheel me down halls (every jolt hurt like crazy!!), and make me lay on my stomach (SUPER painful and uncomfortable!) so they could do more scans and tests and insert more painful drains into me.
+Not to mention the fact that several times a day someone came in to poke me with needles and such.

 Physically I hurt like hell.
 And emotionally it was all super frustrating and upsetting as well!
 Almost everything I was experiencing felt incredibly uncomfortable and painful and hard!

-At one point I felt like screaming because they were making me lay on my stomach in the MRI tube so I could have another drain inserted into my butt cheek (INCREDIBLY PAINFUL experience!!) and I was literally having a panic attach, and I clearly heard a voice inside my head I recognize as God’s Spirit say, You can either fight this experience, or you can surrender to it.
+At one point I felt like screaming because they were making me lay on my stomach again I could have another drain inserted into my butt cheek and I was literally having a panic attach because it was so horrifically painful, and I clearly heard a voice inside my head that I recognize as God’s Spirit say, You can either fight this, or you can surrender to it.

-In that moment of being pushed to my limits, I remember making a clear choice to surrender.
-I turned myself over to God and I somehow got through it.
+In that moment of being pushed to my limits I remember making a clear choice to surrender.
+I turned myself over to God and started focusing on my breathing and somehow I got through it.

 Once again I chose to relax and go with it.
-Haha I use the term loosely because there was no relaxing, but I did my best to let go and not resist it.
+Haha I use the term loosely because there was no relaxing, but after that I did do my best to let go and not resist it.
+At least.

 During those days I leaned heavily on my Heavenly Father.
-I prayed often and asked Him for healing and strength to help me get through it!
+I prayed often and asked Him for healing and strength to help me get through!
 I thanked Him for everyone who was helping me.
-I knew that there were many friends and family members, and even people who didn’t know me but had heard about me who were praying for me.
+I knew there were many family members, friends, and even people who didn’t know me but had heard about me praying for me.

 I felt the power of everyone’s collective prayers!

-I recieved a strong assurance that my body would heal and be normal and strong again.
+I received a strong assurance that my body would heal and be normal and strong again.
 I chose to believe the Spirit’s promise of restored health.
-When it seemed impossible that my body would ever be strong and healthy again, I chose to focus on the reassuring promises I’d received.
+When it seemed impossible that my body would ever be strong and healthy again, I chose to have faith and focus on the assurances I’d received.

-My choice to surrender to a difficult experience and trust a slow and laborious process of healing, and believe in healing miracles, carried me.
+My choice to surrender to a difficult experience and believe in miracles and trust a slow and laborious process of healing carried me.

-I experienced an abundance of blessings, including being able to have home-made food, calming music, essential oils and a diffuser, and many flowers, gifts, kind notes, and visits from kind and caring people.
-It was all of this that helped me get through a long uncomfortable hospital stay.
+I experienced an abundance of blessings including being able to have food, calming music, essential oils and a diffuser brought in from home.
+Plus everyday I received fresh flowers, gifts, kind notes, and visits from people who loved me.
+And it was all of this that helped me get through a long uncomfortable hospital stay.

-Every time I stood up my entire core section ACHED unbearably.
+Every time I stood up (ha actually I was really bent over) my entire core section ACHED unbearably.
 Every time I took a step it was laborious, slow and painful.
 I couldn’t even get myself a glass of water or make myself a piece of toast without collapsing.

-And even though I was still in a lot of PAIN my doctor stopped prescribing pain pills (opiots).
-He said I’d been on them too long and I was starting to get addicted.
+And even though I was still in a lot of PAIN my doctor stopped prescribing pain pills because they were opiots and he said I’d been on them too long and was starting to get addicted.
 He was right, I was becoming addicted.
 So I went off them and it was HARD, especially since I was still in PAIN.
 I literally felt like I was living in body hell.
 This was a most challenging and depressing time for me.
+(It’s also when I became a big fan of medical marijuana because that’s what I turned to that got me through.)

-Another really upsetting thing that happened is my hair literally fell out in handfuls.
+Another really upsetting thing that happened during that time is my hair literally fell out in handfuls.
 All in all I lost about 85 percent of my hair.

-Not to mention the extremely painful drain port in my rear end that hurt every time I moved and made it impossible to get in a comfortable position for almost 4 months!
-That needed to be drained twice a day and oozed so much puss that I had to make bandages by cutting maxi pads in half and having them taped to my butt.
+And I still had an extremely painful drain port in my rear end that hurt every time I moved and made it impossible to sit or get in a comfortable position, and needed to be drained twice a day and oozed so much puss that I had to make bandages by cutting maxi pads in half and having them taped to my butt.
+That went on for over five months!

-To be honest even though I had chosen to surrender and trust the process of healing ….
+To be honest even though I’d chosen to surrender and trust the process of healing ….
 I wasn’t exactly digging any of it.

-I wasn’t a ray of sunshine in the beginning and as the unpleasant experience DRUG ON I became less of one.
-Truth is as the days drug on I became more and more depressed, and just plain miserable and witchy.
+I wasn’t a ray of sunshine in the beginning and as the days and weeks drug on I became quite depressed, and just plain miserable and witchy.

-I finally remembered it and I knew it was time for me to stop feeling sorry for myself, and start walking my talk.
+I’d actually said that before.
+And I finally remembered that I knew deep down in my core it was true.
+I knew it was time for me to stop feeling sorry for myself, and start walking my talk.

-I KNEW WHAT TO DO and in that moment, I made a choice to start doing it.
+That day was a turning point for me.
+I KNEW WHAT TO DO and in that moment I made a choice to start doing it.

-About three and a half months after the surgery (towards the end of June) I finally felt good enough to get out of the house a bit.
-I was all bent over and I walked super slow and had to carry a big bag of pillows to sit on (because of the drain) but I was OUT of the house.
+Towards the end of June I finally felt good enough to get out of the house a bit.
+I was all bent over and I walked super slow and had to carry a big bag of pillows to sit on (because of the drain port) but I was OUT of the house.

 The first time I went to Costco I started crying.
-I might have been draped over the handle of the cart but I was up and I was walking through the store and it felt SO GOOD to be doing something normal again!
+I might have been literally hung over the handle of the cart but I was up and was walking through the store and it felt SO GOOD to be doing something normal again!

 In July I had a scan to see if I’d healed enough to have a reversal surgery (aka ostomy take down) but the scan showed I was still leaking, so my surgeon doctor referred me to “Abby”, a colon rectal specialist.
 Abby did more tests which showed I’d formed a fistula.
 She said I needed another surgery to fix it.